Andrew Faulkner: Los Angeles Dodgers

 On February 15, 2019, Faulker signed a minor league deal with the Los Angeles Dodgers.
-He was released on June 18, 2019, without appearing in a single game.
+He was released on June 18, without appearing in a single game for the organization.

 Diablos Rojos del México

 On June 19, 2019, Faulkner signed with the Diablos Rojos del México of the Mexican League.
-He was released on December 19, 2019.
+In 33 appearances for México, he struggled to an 0-1 record and 8.15 ERA with 16 strikeouts across 17 2/3 innings pitched.
+Faulkner was released by the Diablos on December 19.